Peacock bass

-Peacock bass or Brazilian tucunaré are large freshwater cichlids of the genus Cichla.
+Peacock bass are large freshwater cichlids of the genus Cichla.
 These are diurnal predatory fishes native to the Amazon and Orinoco basins, as well as rivers of the Guianas, in tropical South America.
 They are sometimes referred to in English by their Brazilian name tucunaré or their Spanish name pavon.
 Despite the common name and their superficial similarity, they are not closely related to other fish known as bass, such as the North American largemouth bass (Micropterus salmoides).

-Peacock bass are important food fish and also considered valuable game fish.
+Peacock bass are important food fish and are also considered valuable game fish.
 This has resulted in their accidental (escapees from fish farms) or deliberate (release by fishers) introduction to regions outside their native range, both elsewhere in South America, and in warm parts of North America and Asia.
 Singles have been caught elsewhere, including Australia, but do not appear to have become established there.
 Where established as an introduced species, they may become invasive and damage the ecosystem because of their highly predatory behavior, feeding extensively on smaller native fish.

-The largest species in the genus, the speckled peacock bass (C. temensis), reaches up to 13 kg in weight and 1 m in length, possibly making it the largest species of cichlid (others suggest that prize goes to the African giant cichlid, Boulengerochromis microlepis).
+The largest species in the genus, the speckled peacock bass (C. temensis), reaches up to 13 kg in weight and 1 m in length, possibly making it the largest species of cichlid (others suggest that record goes to the African giant cichlid, Boulengerochromis microlepis).
 Other peacock bass species are smaller.
-They are sometimes kept in aquariums, but even the smaller species require a very large tank.